Chicago, Illinois · Urbs in Horto

 A lush forest exists in the middle of a city.
 I am the city girl going within.

-Everything I make begins there, in the answered prayer.
-I am a Chicago girl, born and living in a city built on a motto most people never hear: Urbs in Horto.
-City in a Garden.
-I have always loved that.
-The tension between the brick and the bark, the amber streetlight and the filtered green.
-That tension is mine.
-It is the foundation of everything you will find here.
+Everything I make begins there, in a space of wondering, of seeking, of asking.
+I am a Chicago girl, born and living in a city built on a motto most people haven't heard: Urbs in Horto, City in a Garden, and I have always loved that.
+The tension between the brick and the bark, the amber streetlight and the green of nature…all of that tension is mine and it is the foundation of everything you will find in my world.

-The Forest of God's Answers is my parent brand, the ecosystem where all my creative work lives under one canopy.
+The Forest of God's Answers is my parent brand, it's an ecosystem where all my creative work lives under one canopy.
 Film.
 Retail.
 Community.
-Everything I build grows from the same root.
-I named it for the meaning of my first name, Eliyannah, because I wanted a place where the answered prayers could grow into something larger than any single project or product.
+Because everything I build grows from the same root and I needed a way to stop thinking of my internal world in fragments.
+I named it for the meaning of my first name, Eliyannah, because I wanted a place where the dreams and prayers could grow into something larger than any single project or product.

 This is the reading room.
 Everything written from the forest lives here: the taproot newsletter, cultural essays, spotlights on the work.
 The archive grows slowly and deliberately.
 Nothing is rushed into print.